-Despite reporting a lack of interest in politics, all 14 participants indicated they planned to vote in the 2022 Malaysia General election.
-Respondents 10 and 11, as stated below, cited their sense of responsibility as a driving factor in their voting decision.
-Their willingness to vote may be explained by the gateway political exposure (Bode, 2017) in which incidental exposure to many people, including the politically uninterested, allows them to engage in easy political behaviours like liking and commenting on political content on social media.
+Despite reporting a lack of interest in politics, all 14 participants indicated they planned to vote in the 15th General Election in 2022.
+Respondents 10 and 11 cited their sense of responsibility as a driving factor in their voting decision.
+Their willingness to vote may be explained by the gateway political exposure (Bode 2017), in which incidental exposure to many people, including the politically uninterested, allows them to engage in easy political behaviours like liking and commenting on political content on social media.
 When they do, it can lead to greater political activity offline, including active participation in voting.
 These findings suggest that even individuals who do not actively engage with political news and information may still value their civic duty to participate in the democratic process.

-This will be my first experience as a voter if any Elections are to be held in the future.
+This will be my first experience as a voter if any elections are to be held in the future.
 Honestly, I do not categorise myself as someone interested in politics, but it is my responsibility as part of a Malaysian to vote and know a little about politics.
 (Respondent 10)